Asset Publisher

 American Academy of Ophthalmology

-The American Academy of Ophthalmology 2019 preferred practice pattern document for age-related macular degeneration states that thermal laser photocoagulation surgery is no longer recommended for subfoveal choroidal neovascularization (CNV) treatment.
+The American Academy of Ophthalmology 2019, updated in 2022, preferred practice pattern document for age-related macular degeneration states that thermal laser photocoagulation surgery is no longer recommended for subfoveal choroidal neovascularization (CNV) treatment.

 The National Institute for Health and Care Excellence